We love to answer visitors’ questions! Events, dates and hours, are always changing but this will help you stay up-to-date and travel with ease.

 Q. Where can we get pictures taken with Santa?

-A. We have Santa’s hours on our website and we update it monthly for every attraction.
+A. We have Santa’s availability listed on this monthly flyer when he’s in town.
+We update the flyer monthly for every attraction.
 The Santa Claus Christmas Store offers pictures with Santa May through December 24.
-Double check or confirm by calling: (877) 244-1772.
+Double check or confirm when Santa will be there by calling: (877) 244-1772.